 e.
-When letters are used as column and row indicators they may be selected so as to result in producing cipher text that resembles Construction and the second "made-up words", that is, words composed of regular alternations of vowels and consonants.
-For example, if in Figure 13, the row indicators consisted of the vowels $A \in I O U$ and in this sequence from the top downwards, and the column indicators consisted of the consonants B C D F G, in this sequence, from left to right, the word RAIDS would be enciphered as OCABE FAFOD, which very closely resembles code of the type formerly called artificial code language.
+When letters are used as column and row indicators they may be selected so as to result in producing cipher text that resembles "made-up words", that is, words composed of regular alternations of vowels and consonants.
+For example, if in Figure 13, the row indicators consisted of the vowels A E I O U and in this sequence from the top downwards, and the column indicators consisted of the consonants B C D F G, in this sequence, from left to right, the word RAIDS would be enciphered as OCABE FAFOD, which very closely resembles code of the type formerly called artificial code language.
 Such a system as the one just described may be designated as a false, or pseudo-code system.

-Section X
+SECTION X